Home·criminal defence·Can I go to Jail for Assault in Alberta?

 Well Respected Businessman

 A very well-paid, highly respected member of the community was charged with domestic assault.
 This person was accused of hitting their spouse.
 The spouse had called the police after a disagreement that had escalated.
 The accused was ashamed, worried about how a conviction would impact their work reputation and image in the community, and worried about how a criminal conviction might impact their ability to travel internationally for work.
-We were able to secure a peace bond and the withdrawal of his charges, allowing the accused to put the criminal justice system behind him and resume his normal family life.
+Our domestic assault lawyers were able to secure a peace bond and the withdrawal of his charges, allowing the accused to put the criminal justice system behind him and resume his normal family life.

 Concert Goer